CardioMEMS™ HF System: Getting Started Guide

 Heart failure is progressive: the heart gets weaker over time, even though you may not notice the signs.

-Care teams have traditionally relied on symptoms to appear, but waiting this long often means you might need to be hospitalized.4
+Care teams have traditionally relied on symptoms to appear before taking action, but waiting this long often means you might need to be hospitalized.5

 By understanding how serious your heart failure can be and taking proactive steps, you play a key role in managing your heart health.